enzomoraes/ckeditor-file-upload/README.md

 To use it, just add to your build in config.builtinPlugins options after importing it

-Add to your options.customFileUpload.upload method.
-It must be a promise that returns an object with { name, url }.
+Add to your upload method in options.customFileUpload.upload